monolyth-php/cliff/README.md

 }

 ```

+Note that the marking the flag "required" simply means one _has_ to pass a value
+when using the flag; the flag itself can never be "required".
+If you require
+values to be passed to the command when run, use _arguments_.

+In other words, an optional flag can act as either having a value or a boolean.

+If an optional argument has a default value of an empty string, it is set to
+`NULL` instead so various PHP coalesce operators will work as expected.

 ## Documentation, help and error reporting
 Via reflection, the doccomments of the class, the `__invoke` method and the